The 12 Best Cast-Iron Skillets, From Lodge to Victoria to Butter Pat

 The thing about those drawbacks is that they’re not actually true — at least they don’t need to be.
 Cast iron is not a monolith.
 While cookware companies back in the 19th century stuck to a similar formula, the benefit of the material’s resurgence in the 21st century is that companies are innovating, designing skillets and other cast-iron pots and pans for specific use cases.
 Yes, cast iron is just like every other type of cookware — you can pick which brand suits your specific needs.

 Forget what you know, or think you know, about cast iron.
 We’ve hand selected the best and most popular companies still making the pans to this day to help you decide which skillet is right for you, and included our own testing notes on the ones we’ve spent a significant amount of time cooking with.
 (We’re specifically focusing on the frying pan that’s closest to 12 inches in diameter, which we find is the best size for most people.)
 Whether you want to try the latest and greatest on the market, a super lightweight skillet that needs a lot of attention, or something ready to cook out of the box, you’ll find it below.

 Heritage: Family business started in 1896, made in the U.S.

 The Skillet: This is the most common skillet you’re likely to run into today.
 The classic model from Lodge features all the hallmarks of the style — heavy build (7.89 pounds for the 12-inch), flat handle, helpful pour spouts on the sides — and the brand can be found in many big box stores like Target.
 It consistently scores high marks in professional reviews because it offers so much bang for your buck, and we agree up to a point.
 It’s durable, versatile and can handle pretty much any recipe from the oven to the campfire, but its mass-produced nature has changed how we think about cast-iron maintenance for the worse.
 You’ll need to work to build up solid seasoning with this pan, and it will never be as precise a cooking tool as some of the more expensive options listed here.
 But if you want a good cast-iron skillet for cheap and don’t mind getting a forearm workout in the process, this is for you.

-What Else They Make: If you can imagine a piece of cast-iron cookware, Lodge probably makes it (that includes bakeware and enameled pieces, like our favorite Dutch oven, though that’s not made Stateside).
-In the skillet department, they offer a premium line called Blacklock which offers extra seasoning, sloped sidewalls, a much lighter design and ergonomic handles, as well as the Chef Collection which acts as a sort of middleground between the two.
+What Else They Make: If you can imagine a piece of cast-iron cookware, Lodge probably makes it (that includes bakeware and enameled pieces, like our favorite Dutch oven, though that’s not made in the America).
+In the skillet department, they offer a premium line called Blacklock which offers extra seasoning, sloped sidewalls, a much lighter design and ergonomic handles, as well as the Chef Collection which acts as a sort of middle ground between the two.

 Heritage: Started in 2016 on Kickstarter, made in the U.S.

-What Else They Make: Field Company released a Dutch oven in December 2020, a big expansion for them.
-But they also offer plenty of extras to help your cast iron along (like scrubbers and seasoning oils, which they explain in their detailed maintenance guides) as well as kitchen accoutrement like spices and tableware.
+What Else They Make: For cookware, Field Company also does a Dutch oven, griddle pan and double-handed skillet.
+But they also offer plenty of extras to help your cast iron along (like scrubbers and seasoning oils, which they explain in their detailed maintenance guides) as well as some nice utensils and leather goods.

 Heritage: Started in 2015, made in South Carolina

-What Else They Make: They offer a Chef line of skillets, which is designed for easier stovetop use thanks to longer handles and curved sides.
-And if you think these skillets are gorgeous, check out the Dutch ovens and handmade carbon steel pieces designed with Robert Thomas, a blacksmith in their home base of Charleston.
+What Else They Make: They offer a Chef line of skillets designed for easier stovetop use thanks to longer handles and curved sides.
+If you think these skillets are gorgeous, check out the Dutch ovens and handmade carbon steel pieces designed with Robert Thomas, a blacksmith in their home base of Charleston.
 And if you want to give one as a gift, they now do engraving, a rarity among cast iron makers.